Enumclaw High School

-Enumclaw High School is a public school in Enumclaw, Washington.
+Enumclaw High School is a public school in Enumclaw, Washington, United States.
 The school serves about 1300 students from Enumclaw as well as local unincorporated regions of King County and cities such as Black Diamond and Greenwater.
-The school's mascot is the Hornet; its colors are maroon and gold.
+The Hornet, the school's mascot, is represented by the colors maroon and gold.

 Athletics

 Enumclaw High School sports teams compete in the Olympic Division of the North Puget Sound League, under the auspices of the WIAA, and previously competed in the SPSL 3A division.
 Its rival school's team is the White River High School Hornets.
 The Hornets were the 2008, 2009, 2011, 2012, and 2015 Washington state wrestling champions of division 3A.
 The 2010 Boys Basketball team went on a 27–0 run before losing in the championship game to Union High School (Camas, Washington) by one point in the last 10 seconds of the game because of a controversial foul called sending a Union guard to the line.
 1977 WIAA Baseball Champions.
 Enumclaw High School has also had success in gymnastics, with state titles in 2012 & 2013.

 Enumclaw High School offers the following athletics: